BirdieMing/WorkTimeMVC/README.md

 # WorkTimeMVC

 This is a basic ASP.NET MVC application that allows user to track their work time by clocking in/out.

-TODO: Add authentication for more than one user and possibly permissioning
+Register as a user in top right.
+All users can clock in / out.
+Managers can modify work times and add / delete employees.

+TODO:
+Fix dropdownlist for user in create / edit worktime Encrypt passwords in database